List of DC Comics characters: G: Mike Gunn

 Mike "Machine" Gunn (also nicknamed Mister Gunn) is a character appearing in American comic books published by DC Comics.

 Gunn was a member of Moxie Mannheim's Intergang branch in the 1940s who was the love interest of Ginny McCree.
 When Mannheim allied with Dabney Donovan, they created a clone body of Gunn, who gained the ability to transform his hands into guns that shoot bone missiles.
 The actual Gunn was visited by Lois Lane and Clark Kent.
 When the police arrived at the house when Lois and Clark were leaving, one of the police officers that entered the house informed the others that Gunn committed suicide by gunshot.
 Superman confronted the clone of Gunn, demanding to know who he is working for.
 Gunn intends to tell Superman that he is working for Mannheim, but is disintegrated by a failsafe inside him.
 A separate clone of Gunn was created after Mannheim and Ginny McCree killed two members of the late Benny Red's gang.

-Mike Gunn was with Mannheim's gang when they and Dabney Donovan have Guardian captive and have Anomaly on their side.
-During Guardian's fight with Anomaly, Gunn joins Mannheim's gang and Donovan into evacuating the building when it starts to come down.
-They fall back to another location as Mannheim plans to find another place for Donovan to operate out of.
-Everyone watches the TV to find a baseball game and turned it on to a channel where Jimmy Olsen states that Superman is nobody causing Mannheim to destroy the television as he decides that wants Olsen breathing.

-Gunn and his fellow lieutenants chased after Jimmy Olsen, believing him to know the true identity of Superman.
-This persisted until they ran into the Outsiders Biker Gang.

-Gunn and his fellow lieutenants later raided LexCorp to steal some technology.
-This got busted during the escape and the fact that they took a geneticist hostage.
-During a private meeting with Lex Luthor, Mannheim had Gunn hold the geneticist at gunpoint.
-After Luthor and Mannheim reach an agreement, Mannheim shows good faith to Luthor by shooting Gunn.

-Gunn accompanied Mannheim in confronting Skin Man who was operating under Mannheim's nose.
-Superman Red was able to detain Mannheim's gang.

-Ginny McCree later frees Gunn from prison.
-However, Gunn is shot and killed by the police, leading McCree to kill herself.
+Following a series of encounters with Superman, Gunn is imprisoned.
+Ginny McCree frees Gunn from prison, but he is shot and killed by the police shortly afterward.